conbench/benchalerts/README.md

     - Repository > Commit statuses > Read and Write
     - Repository > Pull requests > Read and Write
 1. After creating the App, save the App ID for later.
+1. For the App's photo, use [this one](https://avatars.githubusercontent.com/u/61704591).
 1. In the App Settings, scroll down to Private Keys and generate a private key.
 This will download a file to your computer.
 Treat the contents of this file like a password.